Healthy Homes Assessment Fairfield

 Home Assessments Fairfield for Rental Properties

-There are a myriad of concerns to check when conducting the home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are many concerns to check when conducting an house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be significant for property owners and landlords.
-For expert advice get in touch now and schedule your rental properties home assessment.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling could be significant for property managers and landlords.
+For professional guidance, contact us today and book your rental properties house assessment.

 home assessments for rental properties